Mortgage

 Conventional loan

-• Proof of receipt for 2 years
+• Proof of receipt for two years

 • Verification of future employment

-FHA loan (Insured by the Federal Housing Administration)
+FHA loan (insured by the Federal Housing Administration)

-• Proof of receipt for 2 years
+• Proof of receipt for two years

 You’ll need to collect extra paperwork to use unemployment income when you apply for a home loan.
-Gather up the following documents ahead of time:
+Gather the following documents ahead of time:

 Two years’ worth of tax returns.
 Unemployment income can only be used if it appears on your federal tax returns.